-Avi Bar-Zeev has spent the last 20 years working in real-time simulation, human-computer-interaction and internet scale applications on projects as diverse as load-balancing routers, robotic parachutes, and natural user interfaces.
+Avi Bar-Zeev has spent the last 20+ years building real-time simulation, human-computer-interaction and internet scale applications on projects as diverse as load-balancing routers, robotic parachutes, and natural user interfaces.

-He previously co-founded Keyhole, Inc. in 1999, designing the original application now known as Google Earth.
-At the time, he created the user experience, the predecessor to KML and apparently invented the “Placemark,” envisioning a collaborative digital world analogous to and augmenting the real one.
+He co-founded Keyhole, Inc. in 1999, designing and building the application that was later called Google Earth.
+At the time, Avi created the novel user experience, the predecessor to KML (a markup language for augmenting the globe, and augmenting reality) and apparently invented the “Placemark.”

-He was an early employee or consultant to startups like Intrinsic Graphics (3D games), F5 Networks (scalable web services), and Linden Lab, developing core technologies for Second Life, including their procedural 3D object system.
+He’s been an early employee or consultant to startups like Intrinsic Graphics (3D games middleware), F5 Networks (scalable web services), and Linden Lab, developing core technologies for Second Life, including their procedural 3D object system.

-He spent four years embedded with Microsoft, helping to pitch, design and prototype new products and experiences for Bing, Microsoft’s Startup Business Group and XBox Incubations.
-He has over 30 patents granted or applied in areas such as augmented reality, telepresence, and more.
+He spent 2008-2012 at Microsoft, helping to pitch, design and prototype new products and experiences for Bing, Microsoft’s Startup Business Group and XBox Incubations.
+He has over 33 patents granted or applied in areas such as augmented reality, telepresence, and more.

 Avi co-founded Syntertainment with Will Wright (legendary designer of SimCity, the Sims, and Spore).
 Avi served as the company’s founding CTO and was formally promoted to company President, overseeing areas like technology development, production, recruiting and operations, fundraising, while Will Wright focused on design.
 The company is still in stealth mode.